IndiePitcher/indiepitcher-python/README.md

 ## Features

+- Sync and async variants for all requests
 - Send transactional emails with Markdown or HTML content
 - Create and manage contacts
 - Send emails to contacts or mailing lists
 - Create portal sessions for users to manage their subscriptions
-- Full Pydantic model support for type safety

 ## Documentation